sskorokhodov/lambda-meetup-datalog/README.md

 # Datalog

-The code and links from talk about Datalog at [Lambda-Stuttgart meetup][0].
+The code and links from the talk about Datalog at [Lambda-Stuttgart meetup][0].

 ## Links